Criminal Minds: Criminal Minds: Evolution continuation

 The series originally culminated after its fifteenth season on February 19, 2020.
 In February 2021, a revival of the series was in early development at Paramount+, with a 10-episode revival officially greenlit.
+This change modified the show's format to better fit into a more serialized arc, preferred by streaming modern audiences.
 It was announced to still be in development by the time of the Television Critics Association winter press tour in February 2022.
 In July 2022, Paramount+ officially gave the revival a full season order.
 The main cast of the previous seasons would return, with the absence of Daniel Henney and Matthew Gray Gubler (the latter of whom has been with the series since the first episode).
 The season began filming in August 2022.

 In January 2023, Paramount+ renewed Evolution for a second season.
 In May 2023, CBS Home Entertainment announced that Evolution would be released to Blu-ray and DVD on June 20, 2023; with the home release officially dubbing it the "sixteenth season" of the series overall.

 Showrunner Erica Messer confirmed that all main characters from the sixteenth season will be returning for the seventeenth: filming began in January 2024, and the 10-episode season premiered on June 6.
 On June 5, Criminal Minds was renewed for an eighteenth season, which premiered on May 8, 2025 and will consist of ten episodes.
-In March 2025, Criminal Minds was renewed for a nineteenth season.
+In March 2025, Criminal Minds was renewed for a nineteenth season, which is set to premiere on May 28, 2026.
+In March 2026, ahead of the release of the nineteenth season, the series was renewed for a twentieth season (the fifth Evolution season), which is set to premiere in 2027.